Products

 1. Once you’ve determined the attributes you’re testing, you’ll generate your experimental design

-2. Create multiple versions (usually 6 or more) of best-worst scaling questions to test your chosen attributes, creating sets using randomization, item balance, paired balance, or connectivity.
+2. Create multiple versions (usually six or more) of best-worst scaling questions to test your chosen attributes, creating sets using randomisation, item balance, paired balance or connectivity as follows:

 3. Distribute your survey to your target market using SurveyMonkey Audience or your own contact list.